Filet Mignon with Asparagus and Hollandaise Sauce

 Instructions

-4. Place your bowl over the small pot of water.
-Continue whisking the egg yoke and begin to slowly add the hot melted butter into the bowl while holding the bowl on the pot.
+- Place your bowl over the small pot of water.
+Continue whisking the egg yoke and slowly add the hot melted butter into the bowl.
 Whisk (paid link) until the ingredients are blended very well.
 Remove from heat and set aside.

-1. Allow steak to come to room temperature before cooking.
-Season steaks with Himalayan sea salt and black pepper evenly on both sides.
+- To make the filets, allow steaks to come to room temperature before cooking.
+Season steaks evenly with sea salt and black pepper on both sides.

-2. Heat cast-iron skillet to medium to high heat and oven to 400 degrees.
-Add 2 tbsp of butter and 1 tbsp of olive oil to heated skillet and place your steaks in skillet.
+- Heat a cast-iron skillet to medium to high heat and oven to 400 degrees.
+Add 2 tbsp of butter and olive oil to a heated skillet and place your steaks in the skillet.
 Allow the steaks to cook for 5 minutes on one side and then 4 minutes on the other.

-1. In a separate cooking pan on medium heat, add your butter and minced garlic.
+- In a separate cooking pan on medium heat, add 1 tbsp of butter and minced garlic.
+Sauté asparagus for 10 minutes.

-2. Cut the root ends (about an inch off) of the asparagus spears, season with garlic powder, and saute for 10 minutes.
-Once asparagus is cooked, pour Hollandaise Sauce over the asparagus and serve with steaks.
+- Once the asparagus is cooked, pour Hollandaise Sauce over the asparagus and serve with steaks.

 Notes